Pramipexole (Restless Legs Syndrome — Elderly)

 Monitoring

-Reference: BNFc; BNF 90; MHRA Drug Safety Update 2012 (impulse control disorders); IRLSSG Diagnostic Criteria and Treatment Recommendations 2023; Allen et al. Sleep Medicine Reviews (augmentation); NICE CG35 (Parkinson's disease).
-Verify against your local formulary and the latest BNF before prescribing.
+Reference: MHRA Drug Safety Update 2012 (impulse control disorders); IRLSSG Diagnostic Criteria and Treatment Recommendations 2023; Allen et al. Sleep Medicine Reviews (augmentation); NICE CG35 (Parkinson's disease); Drug verified in RxNorm (NLM); confirm dosing against the manufacturer SPC (eMC).
+Verify against your local formulary and current prescribing references before prescribing.
+Monograph status: clinician-reviewed (2026-07-04).

 Related